 The campaign got nearly 5M pieces of TikTok user-generated content; all shared using interpretations of Blackpink’s song and dance.
 Plus, every video touted the three main benefits of Samsung Galaxy A’s.

 2. Estée Lauder – #NightDoneRight

-The brand hosted a hashtag challenge #NightDoneRight in collaboration with 11 creators.
-The challenge was aiming to spread awareness about the importance of a night skincare routine and to promote their best-selling product Advanced Night Repair.
+The brand hosted a hashtag challenge, #NightDoneRight in collaboration with 11 creators.
+The challenge aimed to spread awareness about the importance of a night skincare routine and promote their best-selling product Advanced Night Repair.

 3. Chipotle – #ChipotleLidFlip

 A big part of Chipotle’s clients are millennials and Gen Z, so the need for a good TikTok marketing strategy seems obvious.
 To connect with their customers, they became with TikTok UGC challenge #ChipotleLidFlip.

 The challenge is flipping the lid of the Chipotle bowl trick.
 Simple and fun are the two crucial things for a successful TikTok challenge, and Chipotle’s challenge was both.
 That’s why the challenge reached millions of views in a matter of weeks.
 Many people entered because it was something that could easily be done at home.